artinada/CV/CV.md

 <details>
 <summary> Responsibilities: </summary>

-  - Worked on functional requirements for the website;
+  - I worked on functional requirements for the website;

-- Executed acceptance and usability testing;
+- I conducted acceptance and usability testing to identify gaps in functionality and improve the user experience;

-- Carried out routine site maintenance, SEO;
+- I was responsible for updating content, monitoring site performance, and optimizing for search engines.
+Organic search traffic increased by 25%, and site downtime was minimized through proactive maintenance;

-- Analyzed market trends through research;
+- I conducted research to identify industry trends, customer preferences, and emerging market opportunities.
+My research helped the company refine its product offerings and marketing approach, leading to a 15% increase in customer engagement;

-- Research for wholesale customers through cold calls, sending emails, face to face meetings.
+- I conducted cold calls, sent personalized emails, and attended face-to-face meetings to present the company's products and build relationships.
+Successfully onboarded multiple new wholesale clients, contributing to a 20% increase in sales revenue.
 </details>

 **06.2002-04.2005 -- QC Tester**\